De-Panther/unity-webxr-export/docs/customization/adding-ga.md

 ![The configuration page includes the instructions for setting up your site](./images/setup-done.png)

-Add the snippet just after the `<head>` tag and you'll be ready to go.
+Copy and paste this code as the first item into the `<head>` tag.

+Read [sending data to Google Analytics](https://developers.google.com/analytics/devguides/collection/gtagjs/sending-data?hl=es) to learn how to use the `gtag` API.

 ## Using Google Analytics